mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/vsphere/air-gapped/explore/index.md

     vmware-system-csi        vsphere-csi-node-rp77r                                               3/3     Running    0             19h
     ```

-When you are ready, [delete your air-gapped cluster and clean up your environment][delete-air-gapped].
+When you are ready, [delete your cluster and clean up your environment][delete].

-[delete-air-gapped]: ../delete
+[delete]: ../delete/